 THE BEST BRANDS FOR AN AFFORDABLE NON TOXIC MATTRESS

-Avocado Green Mattress: Another great option as it holds both GOTS and GOLS certifications.
-They use 100% natural and organic latex, wool and cotton to make up the layers of the mattress.
-The steel springs they use in various areas of the mattress are made from recycled steel and encapsulated in fabric.
+Avocado Eco Green Organic Mattress is a great option as it holds both GOTS and GOLS certifications.
+They use 100% natural and organic latex, wool and cotton to make up the layers of the organic mattress.
+They’re also Greenguard Certified and MadeSafe Certified.
+They don’t use any formaldehyde in their solvents and use ethically harvested latex and wood for their other products.
+The steel springs they use in various areas of the organic mattress are made from recycled steel and encapsulated in fabric.

 They also have a vegan mattress option, which is different from their green mattress in the sense that it uses just cotton and no wool.